-There was a lot of hovering when I was making these.
+There was a lot of hovering when I was making these mac and cheese balls.
 Hovering by my brothers lured by the smell of something frying.
 Hovering by the FH, trying to grab them before I photographed them.
 And hovering by the dog as I passed them out to everyone.

 Fried Macaroni and Cheese Balls have been on my brain lately.
 I had some delicious mac n cheese balls about a year ago at Bonnie Jean’s, a restaurant specializing in soul food.
 Then my brother recently visited, making me remember those delicious cheese balls again.

 These were gone quicker than it took to make them.
 No coaxing anyone to eat these.
+Everyone loved the crispy outside and warm macaroni and cheese on the inside.
 I’ll definitely be making them again.
 I might try it next time with a different macaroni and cheese recipe, but Alton Brown’s macaroni recipe is a good one to use.

 Fried Bacon Macaroni and Cheese Balls